 Sitting in the sunshine, playing footy, watching ducks on a lake, finding a flower that you recognise…

-Our project believes that parks are a fantastic part of British culture and heritage, and can play an important role in supporting the wellbeing and integration of refugee and asylum seekers.
-In this research we learnt about the ways in which newcomers to our towns and cities enjoy (and don’t enjoy) parks – interviewing refugees and asylum seekers in Sheffield, London and Berlin.
-We explored how organisations involved with supporting refugees might connect with greenspace organisations to encourage wider use and positive experiences.
+#RefugeesWelcome in Parks project believes that parks are a fantastic part of British culture and heritage, and can play an important role in supporting the wellbeing and integration of refugee and asylum seekers.
+University of Sheffield Landscape Department research learnt about the ways in which newcomers to our towns and cities enjoy (and don’t enjoy) parks.
+Project researchers interviewed refugees and asylum seekers in Sheffield, London and Berlin.
+They explored how organisations involved with supporting refugees might connect with greenspace organisations to encourage wider use and positive experiences.

 #refugeeswelcome in parks promotes the benefits of initiatives (from walks, to conversation classes, to sport, to conservation volunteering, to picnics, to growing projects) that embed one or all of the following aims:

 1/ Increase autonomy.

 Refugees and asylum seekers often have very constrained life circumstances, in which the opportunity to make their own decisions and pursue their own goals is very reduced.
 These initiatives can increase confidence in order to make well informed choices about where to go in a city or town.
 Newcomers may need better understand the culture and range of different types of greenspace in the UK, and research what information they need before visiting.

 2/ Support respite